phplucidframe/phplucidframe-docs/forms.rst

 This rule checks the data for the field is within a range.
 The required options - min, max. ::

     $validations = array(
-        'txtVote' => array( // txtVote is HTML input element name or id 'caption' => _t('Vote');
+        'vote' => array( // vote is HTML input element name or id 'caption' => _t('Vote');
             'value'   => $valueToCheck,
             'rules'   => array('mandatory', 'between'),